-The distance between Johannesburg and Durban is approximately 568 kilometres.
+The distance between Johannesburg and Durban is approximately 568 kilometers.
 Without making any lengthy pit stops or detours, it can take around six hours by car.

-When embarking on the N3 to Durban, travellers will pass popular landmarks and destinations.
-These include the Suikerbosrand Nature Reserve, the tiny town of Ladysmith and iconic Drakensberg Mountains.
+When embarking on the N3 to Durban, travelers will pass popular landmarks and destinations.
+These include the Suikerbosrand Nature Reserve, the tiny town of Ladysmith and the iconic Drakensberg Mountains.

 Road Tripping From Joburg To Durban – 5 Spots Where You Can Stop

-As citizens, local travelling is something that should be on every bucket list.
-Not only does it contribute to our own economy, but you’ll find that a vacation in your home town can easily compete with the appeal of a foreign country.
+As citizens, local traveling is something that should be on every bucket list.
+Not only does it contribute to our own economy, but you’ll find that a vacation in your hometown can easily compete with the appeal of a foreign country.

-Located 265 kilometres outside of Johannesburg, Intabazwe is a little Zulu town in Harrismith.
-With a decent selection of eateries and accommodation, it’s a great place to put your feet up and soak up the rural lifestyle.
+Located 265 kilometers outside of Johannesburg, Intabazwe is a little Zulu town in Harrismith.
+With a decent selection of eateries and accommodations, it’s a great place to put your feet up and soak up the rural lifestyle.

-Around 270 kilometres outside of Johannesburg lies the iconic Drakensberg, where you can find the highest mountains in all of South Africa.
-Near the striking mountain range, you can also find a broad range of nature-based activities, eateries and accommodation.
+Around 270 kilometers outside of Johannesburg lies the iconic Drakensberg, where you can find the highest mountains in all of South Africa.
+Near the striking mountain range, you can also find a broad range of nature-based activities, eateries, and accommodations.

 The list is endless.
-Whether you’re travelling solo or with a partner and kids, there are plenty of things to do in the Drakensberg area.
-This makes it a one-stop-shop for anyone on the road.
+Whether you’re traveling solo or with a partner and kids, there are plenty of things to do in the Drakensberg area.
+This makes it a one-stop shop for anyone on the road.

 The famous Midlands Meander in Kwa-Zulu Natal is a collection of tourist routes that offer great-tasting cuisine and welcoming accommodation.
 As well as arts and crafts activities for the whole family.